arthurrump/arthurrump.com/content/posts/20190427-fallback-styling-for-embedded-tweets.md

 +++
-title = "Fallback styling for embedded Tweets" tags = [ "CSS", "Twitter" ]
-date = 2019-04-27 14:29:31
+title = "Fallback styling for embedded Tweets" tags = [ "CSS", "Twitter", "Embed Tweet" ] date = 2019-04-27 14:29:31
 blurb = "Sometimes you want to embed a Tweet in your blog posts.
 At least I do.
-With a bit of CSS you won't have to depend on an external script to make your embedded Tweet recognizable as a Tweet." image = "/assets/20190427-fallback-styling-for-embedded-tweets/fallback-shanselman.png"
+With a bit of CSS, you won't have to depend on an external script to make your embedded Tweet recognizable as a Tweet." image = "/assets/20190427-fallback-styling-for-embedded-tweets/fallback-shanselman.png"
 +++

 Embedding a Tweet on your website is easy to do.
 Find the tweet, click on Embed Tweet, copy, paste, done.

-But let's just take a look at the code you just copied:
+Let's first take a look at the code you just copied:

 ```html
 <blockquote class="twitter-tweet" data-dnt="true">